 And, of course, start with SBI!.

 - Start simple and launch early.
 In other words, do your research, but don’t overdo it.
 You can never learn everything there is about running an online business before you start.
 The (sometimes terrifying) beauty of an online business is that you are never done.
 There’s always more to learn, try and develop.

 - Work with a passionate heart and a fierce business mind.
 You can’t go wrong with that combination!

 - Start with SBI!.
-We couldn’t agree more. 😉 SBI! gives you a 10X to more than 100X higher chance of building a high-traffic website than other major site-builders and web hosts.
+We couldn’t agree more. 😉 SBI! gives you a 9X to 115X greater chance of building a high-traffic website than other major site-builders and web hosts.
 Don’t take our word for it.
 These data studies prove it.